simondlr/Django-Twitter-App-Shell/README.md

 ##Django Twitter App Shell (or dtas)

 There has been plenty of times I just wanted to fire up a quick Twitter app to scrape a search, find out some information or test some new idea.
 Each time however I had to reengineer a previous version of a Twitter app, and that usually ended up with me losing motivation.
-I'm recently into Django (due to the ease-of-use of Heroku), and decided to create a Twitter App Shell.
+I'm recently into Django (due to the ease-of-use of Heroku), and decided to create a Twitter App Shell for Django.

 ##What?

-So basically, all it does, is it allows you quickly authenticate so you can quickly head into using whatever part of API you want to use.
-Thus whenever you quickly want to run a script, you don't have to first go through the processes of setting up Twitter's authentication process.
+So basically, it allows you to focus on setting up a quick Twitter app instead of having to work on reinventing the wheel in terms of setting up the OAuth authentication flows.

 ##How to use it